Close

 Isolation

 They don’t like your friends, your family, or your hobbies and interests, and they denigrate any attention you give other people or interests.
-If you spend time on things other than your spouse and their needs, they do things to turn your attention back on them.
+If you spend time on things other than your spouse and their needs, they do things to turn your attention back to them.
 For example, they might attempt to make you jealous or concerned about their whereabouts.
 Consequently, you feel increasingly isolated from the people and things you love.

 Entitlement